 Table 4 shows the development of the actuarial value of assets.
-Item 11 of Table 4 shows that the actuarial value of assets as of December 31, 2020 is \$3,069.2 million.
+Item 11 of Table 4 shows that the actuarial value of assets as of December 31, 2021 is \$3,320.3 million.
 Table 4 also shows the development of the gain/(loss) on the actuarial value of assets for the prior plan year.
-As shown in Item 12, the System had a gain on an actuarial asset basis of \$57.9 million in 2020.
-This compares to the \$16.5 million gain in 2019.
+As shown in Item 12, the System had a gain on an actuarial asset basis of \$83.4 million in 2021.
+This compares to the \$57.9 million gain in 2020.

 The method for determining the actuarial value of assets offsets excesses or shortfalls in the current year's investment income dollar for dollar against prior years' deferred excesses or shortfalls.
 Any remaining amounts from the current or prior years continue to be recognized over a five-year period.
-The investment income exceeded the assumed 7.00% rate of return on a market value of assets (MVA) basis, by \$103.6 million.
-Since the System was deferring investment gains there is no offsetting against prior years' bases, which means as shown in column 3 of Table 4, \$182.7 million in excess income remains to be recognized.
+The investment income exceeded the prior year's assumed 7.00% rate of return on a market value of assets (MVA) basis, by \$188.8 million.
+Since the System was deferring investment gains, there is no offsetting against prior years' bases, which means as shown in column 3 of Table 4, \$319.2 million in excess income remains to be recognized.
 Each base is recognized in equal installments over its remaining period.
-As a result, \$52.3 million of this excess investment income will be recognized in this year's actuarial value of assets.
-The remaining deferral of all excess/(shortfall) investment income for all prior years (shown in Table 4, column 5 of Item 8) to be recognized in future valuations is \$130.3 million.
+As a result, \$74.3 million of this excess investment income will be recognized in this year's actuarial value of assets.
+The remaining deferral of all excess/(shortfall) investment income for all prior years (shown in Table 4, column 5 of Item 8) to be recognized in future valuations is \$244.9 million.

 An analysis of the change in the System's market value of assets for the last two plan years and an estimate of the return on assets for the System are included in Table 6.
-The estimated average annual rate of return for the year ending December 31, 2020 assuming that income, revenue, and expenditures are evenly distributed throughout the year is 10.56% on a market value of assets basis.
-The rate of return for the year ending December 31, 2020 on an actuarial value basis was 9.04%.
+The estimated average annual rate of return for the year ending December 31, 2021 assuming that income, revenue, and expenditures are evenly distributed throughout the year is 12.94% on a market value of assets basis.
+The rate of return for the year ending December 31, 2021 on an actuarial value basis was 9.74%.
 This compares with the actuarial assumed investment return at the beginning of the year of 7.00%.
-Since the return on an actuarial basis was greater than 7.0% an actuarial gain has occurred as shown in Item 12 on Table 4.
+Since the return on an actuarial basis was greater than 7.00%, an actuarial gain has occurred as shown in Item 12 on Table 4.